 This is G2890C, a cone 6 iron red glaze.
 It was so gelled that it was unusable!
 First I measured specific gravity (with difficulty): 1.48.
 That's too high, so I added water to reduce it to 1.44.
-Then I dripped in Darvan 811 (it is recommended for iron-containing slurries).
+Then I dripped in Darvan 811 (as recommended for iron-containing slurries).
 I added it until adding more did not thin it further (more was needed than for deflocculating the average non-iron-containing slurry).
 But it was still gelled.
-That means 1.44 is not a realistic specific gravity for this recipe.
-So I added water to take the SG down to 1.42.
-Now it is so much better because it does not go on too thickly when pieces are dipped.
+The only choice was to add more water, taking the specific gravity down to 1.42.
+That made the difference, making the slurry thin enough for both better application and preventing it going on in too thick of a layer.
+But there is an even better solution: Use black iron oxide, no Darvan is even needed for that.

 Glossary |